bortch/Learning_Machine_Learning/Algorithm/MeanShift/README.md

 ## Disclaimer

-This implementation of MeanShift is crude and not at all optimised.
+This implementation of MeanShift is raw and not at all optimised.

 The implementation is not finished and could be greatly improved.